 There may be a case for operating cost reductions, but reduction in debt is less clear.
 Simply search for Unitary Councils budget deficits and existing debt, some examples are listed below.
 You will notice none of the proponents of Unitary mention an objective of reducing council tax which I think all would welcome, and that is because that won't happen.
 Anything saved will go towards budget deficits or supporting political party projects,

 As for better representation of each community; it appears that establishing Neighbourhood Area Committees (NAC) will deliver local representation.
 These appear to reflect the old Local Area Committees which were scrapped as ineffective talking shops.
-A number of pilot NAC are in progress, but the expectation is that live NAC will be controlled by Unitary Councillors who are the only ones to have voting rights.
-This means devolution of powers and decision making to the grass root Parish Councils may not be achieved, especially where the councillors are political party affiliated where residents come 2nd to party policy and whipping of councillors to vote as they are told by the party chiefs.
+A number of pilot NAC are in progress, but the expectation is that live NAC will be controlled by Unitary Councillors and the voting rights are unclear at the moment but recommedations by the House of Lords Committee is for the Government to ensure Parish Councillors are represented and have influential input into decision making.
+It remains to be seen if the Unitary NAC's deliver grass root devolution, especially where the councillors are political party affiliated where residents come 2nd to party policy and whipping of councillors to vote as they are told by the party chiefs.
 In my view there should be no party political councillors in Local Government, candidates must have lived in their Ward for 2 years to stop the remote paper candidates, and have no other significant commitments preventing them delivering full attention and commitment to serving residents.
-It appears that in May 2026 the existing County Councillors will automatically morph into shadow Unitary Councillors, so no change there until May 2027 when new Unitary Councilors will vie for election.
-At this point the Surrey County Council and Surrey Borough Councils will be abolished.

-Reductions in running costs may be achieved, but what would the cost of Unitary creation be, and any cost savings would presumably go to debt reduction.
+Reductions in running costs with Unitarisation may be achieved, but what would the cost of Unitary creation be, and any cost savings would presumably go to debt reduction.
 Given the state of current Unitaries will the creation of a Surrey Unitary be worth while?
+That choice has been made for you and you will get a Unitary Council in 2027.

 Unitary Councils finances: